oriweingart/ProxyComponent/README.md

-# Experiential Framework for databinding using ES6 Pro
+# Experiential lib for databinding using ES6 Proxy

 ## Requirements